-By mapping applications to business capabilities, redundancies are easier to analyze to reduce costs.
-If two applications support the same business capability, strong chances are that these applications provide the same functionalities or functional overlaps exist.
+By mapping applications to business capabilities, redundancies are more accessible to analyze to reduce costs.
+If two applications support the same business capability, strong chances are that these applications provide the same functionalities or functional overlaps.

 Adding other information, such as application cost, end-of-life, or technology obsolescence, also helps improve decision-making to remove or modernize an application.

-When managing IT projects, IT departments are often swamped with existing projects or assets.
-Don’t they have a clear view of how new projects or applications fit into their existing IT systems - What will be the impact of the new project on the IT landscape?
+IT departments are often swamped with existing projects or assets when managing IT projects.
+Don’t they have a clear view of how new projects or applications fit into their existing IT systems - How will the new project impact the IT landscape?
 Is it redundant with another project or application?
 Thanks to business capabilities, IT departments increase their ability to embrace new projects by streamlining the IT landscape.

 They can also focus their resources on projects critical to the business and work on what matters the most.

 Improved IT investments